-PVDAS visualization tools include (i) EventFlow1 developed at the University of Maryland and (ii) single and multiplepatient timeline displays developed by Commonwealth Informatics under an SBIR led by the PVC.
-EventFlow supports a visual query mechanism allowing the user to subset the timeline displays, and also has an innovative display in which the individual timelines are aggregated to highlight common temporal patterns.
-EventFlow can be configured to work with any data source.
-The Commonwealth single-patient timeline displays a complete patient history while the multipatient timeline focuses on providing a visual overview of the temporal distribution of the suspected drug(s)-event(s) relationship.
-The interface includes capabilities to zoom to the periods of interest, to explore data at different levels of a terminology hierarchy, and in the case of multi-patient timelines, to align the data according to significant events rather than absolute time.
-The current version of this software has been tested with the OMOP CDM subset used by OSIM2 and will be part of an analytics package offered commercially by Commonwealth Informatics under SBIR regulations.
+The PVDAS visualization framework is a graphical timeline, in which patient data, such as enrollment periods, drugs, events, and procedures are displayed for either a single patient or for multiple patients.
+The single-patient timeline displays complete patient history while multi-patient timeline focuses on providing a visual overview of the temporal distribution of the suspected drug(s)-event(s) relationship.
+The user interface includes capabilities to zoom to the periods of interest, to explore data at different levels of a terminology hierarchy, and in the case of multi-patient timelines, to align the data according to significant events rather than absolute time.
+Point-and-click drilldown from the multi-patient timelines to single-patient timelines is supported.
+EventFlow developed at the University of Maryland allows the user to subset the timeline displays, and also has an innovative display in which the individual timelines are aggregated to highlight common temporal patterns.